How Much Water To Drink A Day For Older Adults

 How To Prevent Dehydration

 Because dehydration has a number of negative effects, especially for older adults, it is important to make sure one is consuming enough water throughout the day.
-In addition to drinking more water, some other tips for preventing dehydration include:
+In addition to drinking more water, some other health tips for preventing dehydration include:

 Adjusting Diet